Learning Italian in Milan – when taking a language course in the country of origin, you obviously learn much more than just the local tongue.

-No, I don’t need to see a 1000 places, they can’t make me hear 1000 recordings, and I won’t read their 1001 books before I die.
+No, I don’t need to see 1000 places.
+They can’t make me hear 1000 recordings.
+And I won’t read their 1001 books before I die.

 My goal in life is to be fluent in ten languages when my time has come.

-Being disenchanted by the first two bummers, I chose renting only a room, no strings or families attached.
-But faith was kind and surprised me with a landlady that turned out to be a very classy, highly educated retired teacher.
+Being disenchanted by the first two lodging bummers, I chose to rent only a room.
+No strings or families attached.
+But faith was kind.
+It surprised me with a landlady that turned out to be a very classy, highly educated retired teacher.

 Regarding my Italian class, it was again the eclectic mix of students from around the globe that impressed me the most.
 It was like Luciano Benetton put us together to incarnate his ‘United Colors’ campaign:

-There was Paolo, whose name was certainly not ‘Paolo’ since he’s from Taiwan, but in class they called him Paolo.
-Very classy, very camp, and on top of it all brilliant, he gained a one year scholarship for Germany and made the most of his stay in Europe by first learning Italian.
+There was Paolo, whose name was certainly not ‘Paolo’ since he’s from Taiwan, but in class, they called him Paolo.
+Very classy, very camp, and on top of it all brilliant.
+He gained a one-year scholarship for Germany and made the most of his stay in Europe by first learning Italian.

 Then there was Paula, a sumptuous Brazilian looker, putting up with two hours on the train every day just to come to class from the lost village whereto she had followed her Italian love.